 “I don’t recommend giving pepto bismol to a cat.
 Pepto contains salicylic acid which is aspirin which is toxic to cats.
 With that being said, a single small dose is not likely to have caused harm.”

 In truth, once you have managed to mitigate the various pitfalls associated with giving a cat a product such as Pepto-Bismol which contains aspirin, you might find a bigger problem that still remains: actually getting them to take it.
-Cats won’t find either the chewable tablets or the liquid very appealing, and your biggest hurdle might be getting them to ingest either!
+Cats won’t find either the chewable tablets or the liquid very appealing.
+So your biggest hurdle might be getting them to ingest either!

 Stomach Issues in Cats

-- A Change in Diet: Cats have sensitive digestive systems (another reason to avoid Pepto-Bismol), and their stomach upsets can be triggered by a change in food.
-They may have eaten something that they shouldn’t have (common in stray cats or adventurous outdoors cats), or may have tried something too rich for them.
 Cow’s milk can also have the same negative effect on their GI (gastrointestinal) tract.
-Cats cannot digest lactose, which instead will sit in their intestines and ferment to potentially fatal effect.
+Cats cannot digest lactose.
+For most cats, it sits in their intestines and ferments to potentially a fatal effect.
 In this case, a dose of Pepto-Bismol will hinder, rather than aid their issues.
 Instead of adding more foreign substances, a detox will better serve them (bland food and water, as well as veterinary advice).

-- Stress and Environmental Changes: Cats need not have a problem in their diet to experience stomach upsets.
+Cats need not have a problem in their diet to experience stomach upsets.
 Stress, or the addition of another pet can cause all kinds of issues, including hair loss and indigestion.
-Keep an eye out for what may have caused your cat needless anxiety and what you can do to help them (i.e. – getting another scratching post or reducing loud noises)
+Keep an eye out for what may have caused your cat needless anxiety and what you can do to help them. (i.e. – getting another scratching post or reducing loud noises).

-- Natural Passing Through Diarrhea: You can be at risk of over-diagnosing a problem, and this can represent the cats digestive system working out an issue on its own.
+You can be at risk of over-diagnosing a problem, too.
+Sometimes it might just be a bad tummy.
+We all get those from time to time.
+In this case, your cat’s bad stomach might just mean its digestive system is working out an issue on its own.

 This recommendation from PetEducation.com seems very sensible regarding the use of Pepto-Bismol:

-“Use with extreme caution, and only under veterinary supervision in cats as it contains aspirin which may be fatal to cats.
+“Use with extreme caution, and only under veterinary supervision.
+Aspirin may be fatal to cats.
 Used to treat vomiting and diarrhea caused by dietary indiscretion as it soothes the stomach and intestinal lining.
 If the vomiting and/or diarrhea persists for more than 48 hours; the pet has a fever, is depressed or shows abdominal pain; or the pet does not continue to be active and alert, contact your veterinarian.
 Further treatment may be needed.
 It comes in different strength formulations; follow dosage recommendations below.”